StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 <br/>

-## Reshaping Dataframes
+## Reshaping dataframes

 To make the data easier to work with, I will create one column called “date” where each row is a date.
 In a column beside it, I will have the total cases/deaths for that date.
-Now instead of 100s of columns that contain dates, we only have one column.
+Now instead of 100s of columns that contain dates, there is instead a single dates column.

 ``` r
 # Total global cases data in long format.